cyber-murmel/rtltool/README.md

 To enter the environment again, just run `poetry shell` in the root of this repository.

 ### Nix
-Users of Nix or NixOS can simply run `nix-shell` to enter an environment with all necessary dependencies.
+Users of Nix or NixOS can simply run `nix-shell` to enter an environment with all necessary dependencies (except for vendor files).

 ## Usage
 To use this tool, activate the venv or enter the Nix shell as described in [Installation](#installation).